oroinc/documentation/commerce/admin_guide/email/system_mailbox_settings.rst

 auto-response rules.
 These rules will determine which template is sent to the sender of the email.

--  Click **Add Rule** to add a new Autoresponse rule.
+-  Click **Add Rule** to add a new autoresponse rule.

--  An Add Autoresponse Rule form will open.
+-  An Add Autoresponse Rule form opens.

 .. image:: /admin_guide/img/admin_emails/autoresponse.jpg
+   :alt: A sample of an autoresponse rule form

 -  Define the following settings: